 Chronic ankle pain is indicative of more serious problems below the surface and should be addressed.
 Injuries to tendons such as the peroneal tendons which stabilize the ankle joint may worsen over time and jeopardize the stability of the joint.

-Located behind the fibula, one of the three bones that comprise the ankle joint which is also called the ankle mortise, peroneal tendons can become inflamed from injury and swell.
-In extreme cases they may tear.
+Located behind the fibula, one of the three bones that comprise the ankle joint which is also called the ankle mortise, peroneal tendons can become inflamed from injury and swelling.
+In extreme cases, they may tear.
 Additionally, ligaments that hold tendons in place are also jeopardized and become unstable.